DukkhaLess/Principles/README.md

 # Principles
-A Statement of Ethics and Principles for the Dukkhaless project
+A Statement of Ethics and Principles for the Dukkhaless project.

+If something seems to be missing, please create a pull request as a proposal.

 ## Inviolable Limits